rancher/api-spec/specification.md

 - Forms ([multipart/form-data](http://tools.ietf.org/html/rfc2388) and [application/x-www-form-urlencoded](http://www.w3.org/TR/html401/interact/forms.html#form-content-type)) for requests.
   - These are needed for the [HTML UI](#html-ui) and are easy to create with browsers and command-line tools like cURL.

-Applications MAY support other representations that make sense for the particular application.
-These will be defined in the schema of the resource in the <code>resourceRepresentations:</code> attribute (see [Schemas](#schemas)).
+Services MAY support other representations that make sense for the particular application.
+These will be defined in the schema of the resource in the <code>resourceRepresentations:</code> attribute (see [Schemas](#schemas)) which a client can specifify by sending the value in the <code>Accept</code> header of the request.

 The representation is returned in the <code>Content-Type</code> header of the response.